 Check out our private motorbike tours with professional local guides

-The roof of the Ho Chi Minh Museum
+Structure of the Ho Chi Minh Museum in Ho Chi Minh City

 According to historical documents, Nha Rong Wharf was constructed on March 4th, 1863 for the manager of the transporting company to live and sell tickets.
 Originally, besides the two dragon statues, the roof of the house was sculptured with the badge of the company which had pictures of a horse’s head and an anchor.